dmitrijsk/node2vec/README.md

 It is not exactly 1-to-1, but is sufficiently close.

-Unfortunately, clustering under the **structural equivalence** hypothesis could not be reproduced with *p=1*, *q=2* and 3 clusters:
+Unfortunately, clustering under the **structural equivalence** hypothesis could not be reproduced with *p=1*, *q=2* and 3 clusters.
+It turns out that this is a known issue:

+* According to [4], even with grid-search over hyper-parameters, no result could capture the structural equivalence.
+The graph kept representing the community structure.
+* According to [5], node2vec should not even be capable of capturing the notion of structural equivalence.
+The reason is that two nodes that are "far" in the network will tend to be separated in the latent representation, independent of their local structure.

+The summary below shows from left to right: the original figure from [1] reflecting structural equivalence, our reproduction with node2vec embeddings with the recommended hyper-parameters, our reproduction with struc2vec embeddings (official implementation available [here](https://github.com/leoribeiro/struc2vec)).

 | Structual equivalence: Bottom of Figure 3 in [1] | Our reproduction with node2vec | Our reproduction with struc2vec |
 | -------- | -------- | -------- |
 | <img src="./images/fig1-bottom.png" width="300"> | <img src="./images/les_miserables/repr-fig3-bottom-str-eq-node2vec.png" width="450">  | <img src="./images/les_miserables/repr-fig3-bottom-str-eq-struc2vec.png" width="450"> |

-It turns out that

-On page 61 Schlinski et al. [1] state that even with grid-search over hyper-parameters, no result could capture the structural equivalence.
-The graph kept representing the community structure.
-On page 2 Ribeiro et al. [2] state that DeepWalk and node2vec fail to capture the notion of structural equivalence.
+node2vec embeddings (middle) clearly fail to capture the structural equivalence. struc2vec embeddings do not fully reproduce the original figure, but it does reflect the structural equivalence.

-reflecting homogeneity (top).
-* Can't reproduce 2
-* Could reproduce with struc2vec

-****
- for homogeneity clustering using node2vec and structural equivalence clustering using struc2vec.
+Yellow nodes mostrly represent characters that are at the periphery and have limited interaction.
+And blue-colored nodes represent characters that act as bridges between different sub-plots of the novel.

+[4] Schliski, F., Schlötterer, J., & Granitzer, M. (2020).
+Influence of Random Walk Parametrization on Graph Embeddings.
+Advances in Information Retrieval, 12036, 58. \
+[5] Ribeiro, L. F., Saverese, P. H., & Figueiredo, D. R. (2017, August). struc2vec: Learning node representations from structural identity.
+In Proceedings of the 23rd ACM SIGKDD international conference on knowledge discovery and data mining (pp. 385-394).

 ### Python implementation